faradey/madock/docs/config.md

 - **`project:remove`** — the registry entry, the generated runtime, the ports, the volumes, the images, and a recursive delete of the project directory.
+- **`project:remove --registry-only`** is covered too, with one exception: an entry that is not a project of its own — its source directory gone, its link resolving to nothing, or its path inside another registered project — may be removed while the setting is `false`.
+Such an entry owns nothing that could be lost, and refusing kept three of them on a production host with no way to clean up.
+Containers of that name go; volumes and images are left, so the exemption cannot destroy data even if the entry turns out to have some.
 - **`prune --with-volumes`** — `docker compose down -v --rmi all`: the data volumes and the images.
 The database is gone and nothing brings it back.